rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 those IP addresses to relay mail through your server.
 Since this effectively adds these addresses to the list of trusted hosts, it allows anyone from that IP to relay mail through your server.
-If you set this up on an e-mail server, then just check your e-mail using POP3 or IMAP, anyone else with the same public IP address could freely relay e-mail through that server for a limited time.
+If you set this up on an email server, then just check your email using POP3 or IMAP, anyone else with the same public IP address could freely relay email through that server for a limited time.

 At first glance, this may not seem like a problem.
-After all, you are likely checking your e-mail from your office and you don't mind if everyone in your office relays mail through your server.
+After all, you are likely checking your email from your office and you don't mind if everyone in your office relays mail through your server.
 Indeed, you likely intend for them to do so.
 Consider though the number of laptops, phones, and tablets you and your coworkers use.
-You likely have e-mail configured on those devices and pass through many open wifi networks as you go about your daily business.
-Since these devices routinely check e-mail upon successfuly connecting to a new network, you are allowing potentially thousands of unknown people to relay mail through your server.
+You likely have email configured on those devices and pass through many open wifi networks as you go about your daily business.
+Since these devices routinely check email upon successfuly connecting to a new network, you are allowing potentially thousands of unknown people to relay mail through your server.